Modern East Asian Studies (M.A.)

 - English language proficiency “C1 level” (as to Common European Framework of Reference for Languages: Learning, Teaching, Assessment)

-Successful applicants who fulfil the prerequisites are strongly recommended to accept the invitation for an interview to test their aptitude and motivation for the study program (candidates from abroad can be interviewed via video-conference).
+After submitting their application, successful applicants who fulfil the prerequisites are invited for an interview in the second stage to test their aptitude and motivation for the study program (candidates from abroad can be interviewed via video-conference).
 After the evaluation process the most promising candidates are granted admission to the MA MEAS/MEAS+1.

 Sept 15 for EU citizens